dl1bz/svxlinkdb4rptr/README.md

 Start your webbrowser and access the dashboard like a normal website.

+## Final words for note ##
-This program is free software; you can redistribute it and/or modify it.
+This program is free software; you can redistribute it and/or modify it how you want.
 This codebase is a "work in progress","as is" without any kind of support.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.